aws-samples/amazon-serverless-datalake-workshop/instructions.md

 The cloud engineering team has created an extract of the user profile database and demographic data into S3.
 They also were able to create entries in the Glue Data Catalog for this data.
 They accomplished this through some scripting, but they need help ingesting the web log data from the websites.
 The weblogs are in a CSV format and they are unsure how to import the data into the Glue Data Catalog.

-The logs are to be written to Cloudwatch logs and they have configured the subscription from cloud watch logs to kinesis firehouse.
+The logs are to be written to Cloudwatch logs and they have configured the subscription from cloud watch logs to kinesis firehose.

-## Kinesis Firehouse Delivery Steam
+## Kinesis Firehose Delivery Steam
-Kinesis Firehouse provides a fully managed stream processing service that's highly scalable and can deliver data to S3.
+Kinesis Firehose provides a fully managed stream processing service that's highly scalable and can deliver data to S3.
 The application teams  publish the log files to cloudwatch logs via the cloudwatch agent.
 Currently, the logs are being published to the //^stackname^/apache CloudWatch Log Group.

 ### Lab
 This section requires outputs from the CloudFormation stack output.
 If the cloudformation stack has not yet completed, please wait until it has completed.

-We will verify that the log files are moving from the cloudwatch logs to the S3 bucket via Kinesis Firehouse.
+We will verify that the log files are moving from the cloudwatch logs to the S3 bucket via Kinesis Firehose.

 **It may take a few minutes for data to show up in Kinesis**

 1. Under Services, Type 'Kinesis'
-1. Under 'Kinesis Firehouse Delivery Streams', select ^stackname^-ApacheLogsKinesis-*random id*
+1. Under 'Kinesis Firehose Delivery Streams', select ^stackname^-ApacheLogsKinesis-*random id*
 1. Click the monitoring tab
 1. Here you will see the delivery stream metrics.
 1. **Incoming Bytes**: The amount of data ingested by the stream